refinedev/refine/documentation/blog/2025-11-12-admin-panel-in-5-minutes.md

 ### Step 1: Create the project

 Here's where it gets fun.
-Head over to [refine.dev/v2](https://refine.dev/v2) and click "Start building with Refine AI."
+Head over to [refine.dev](https://refine.dev) and click "Connect to Supabase"

 First, pick your UI framework.
 For this project, we'll use shadcn/ui, but you can choose whichever you prefer.